.

 Maputo, the capital city of Mozambique, is a vibrant and bustling metropolis that offers a unique blend of African and Portuguese cultures.
 From its stunning architecture and beautiful beaches to its lively markets and delicious cuisine, Maputo has something to offer every visitor.
 Whether you're exploring the historic downtown area, strolling along the waterfront, or sampling local dishes at a traditional restaurant, you're sure to be captivated by the charm and energy of this coastal city.

-Tips to travel
+Tips to travel to Mozambique

 Traveling to Mozambique offers an opportunity to explore pristine beaches, vibrant culture, and diverse marine life.
 Here are some tips to help you make the most of your trip: